fetch-auto/node-config-cryptex/README.md

       --output text \
       --query CiphertextBlob
     ```
-4. Create a cryptex config as documented [here](https://github.com/TomFrost/Cryptex/blob/master/README.md#5-save-your-secrets). *NOTE: don't put your secrets in the secrets section of the cryptext config.
+4. Create a cryptex config as documented [here](https://github.com/TomFrost/Cryptex/blob/master/README.md#5-save-your-secrets).
+The name of your deployment environments ex: `dev, prd` should match the deployment environments used in your node-config configuration files.  *NOTE: don't put your secrets in the secrets section of the cryptext config.
 We'll put these inline with the rest of your config*
 5. Encrypt a secret -
-    If you installed Cryptex globally, you'll have a CLI tool called `cryptex` that can encrypt and decrypt your keys according to your `cryptex.json`.
+    If you installed node-config-cryptex globally, you'll have a CLI tool that can encrypt and decrypt your keys according to your `cryptex.json`.
+If you want to get a value for a specific environment use the `-e` option.
+Otherwise you'll get a value for every environment specified in your cryptex.json

     ```
-    $ cryptex encrypt mypassword
+    $ ncc encrypt -e prd mypassword
     Q+JfrQS5DtSjqWHu1oO4HqctA2hVw4VhaDQfBCuvO8U=
     ```

+    Run `ncc --help` for more information.

 6. Add the encrypted value into your config file with the prefix `CRYPT:` ex:
     ```yml
     db: